Bridal Shops Nationwide

 At WED2B we do not operate a booking system so feel free to visit us at a time that is convenient to you (and your entourage!).
 We recommend allowing at least 2- 3 hours for your visit so you can try on as many dresses as you like without feeling rushed.
-The safety of our brides, your entourage and our store colleagues is very important to us, and so in keeping with Government guidelines, we ask that all brides visiting ensure they wear a mask.
+The safety of our brides, your entourage, and our store colleagues is very important to us, and so in keeping with Government guidelines, we ask that all brides visiting ensure they wear a mask.

 Who can I bring with me when I visit a WED2B store?